pecan-pine/linux-scripts/README.md

 ```
 # ua

+The "unmount all" script.
 Unmounts all drives in a stored or user-provided list.
 This is meant to undo the effects of `ma` after updating grub.